 During the Peregrine Recovery Program (1970 to 1999) when peregrine falcons were exceedingly rare, scientists and volunteers monitored their entire nesting cycle to insure the nestlings survived to adulthood.

 A critical step was to watch the fledging stage when the young birds first flew from the ledge.
-If fledglings landed on the ground they’d be vulnerable to predators or, in urban settings, to being hit by cars.
+If fledglings landed on the ground they were vulnerable to predators or, in urban settings, to being hit by cars.

-Trained volunteers monitored the nest sites and carefully returned grounded peregrine fledglings to their nests.
+Trained volunteers monitored the nest sites and helped return grounded peregrine fledglings to their nests.
 The practice became known as Fledge Watch.

 Peregrines aren’t so rare any more but many Fledge Watches continue, often as social occasions and an opportunity for peregrine enthusiasts to see the birds do exciting things.
 At some sites watchers are still needed to save young peregrines’ lives.

-To get a flavor of the Pitt Peregrine Fledge Watch (where fledglings rarely require rescue) see these links:
+To get a flavor of the Pitt Peregrine Fledge Watch see these links: